moonbitlang/moonbit-docs/moonbit-tour/tour/chapter1_basic/lesson5_array/index.md

 # Array

-Array is a collection of elements, which have same type.
+Array is a collection of elements that have the same type.

 You can create an array by *array literal syntax*, which is a comma-separated list of elements enclosed in square brackets: `[1,2,3]`.

-You can also create an array by using the `Array::make` function, which takes a size and a element value, as shown in the example, `Array::make(4,1)` creates an array equal to `[1,1,1,1]`.
+You can also create an array by using the `Array::make` function, which takes a size and an element value, as shown in the example, `Array::make(4,1)` creates an array equal to `[1,1,1,1]`.

 The `arr3` is an array consists of elements in `arr1`, elements in `arr2` and a few more numbers.